PTSD, Eating Disorders and Trauma

 What is Post-Traumatic Stress Disorder (PTSD)?

-Post Traumatic Stress Disorder (PTSD) is a serious anxiety disorder that may occur as a result of an exposure to any episode that results in psychological trauma.
+Post Traumatic Stress Disorder (PTSD) is a serious anxiety disorder that may occur as a result of an exposure to a traumatic event that results in psychological trauma.
 Such traumatic events may include a history of physical, emotional or sexual abuse, an unexpected death of a loved one, terrorism or war-all which can overwhelm an individual’s ability to cope.
-PTSD is known as a co-occurring disorder, which means that it may develop alongside another illness, such as substance abuse or an eating disorder such as anorexia or bulimia.

 Post-Traumatic Stress Disorder – PTSD Signs and Symptoms